 Everything we’ve discussed above is about your federal income taxes.
 Depending on where you live, you may also have to pay state income taxes.

-There are 13 states that collect taxes on at least some Social Security income.
-Four of those states (Minnesota, North Dakota, Vermont or West Virginia) follow the same taxation rules as the federal government.
-So if you live in one of those four states then you will pay the state’s regular income tax rates on all of your taxable benefits (that is, up to 85% of your benefits).
+There are 12 states that collect taxes on at least some Social Security income.
+Two of those states (Minnesota and Utah) follow the same taxation rules as the federal government.
+So if you live in one of those two states then you will pay the state’s regular income tax rates on all of your taxable benefits (that is, up to 85% of your benefits).

-The other nine states also follow the federal rules but offer deductions or exemptions based on your age or income.
+The other states also follow the federal rules but offer deductions or exemptions based on your age or income.
 So in those nine states, you likely won’t pay tax on the full taxable amount.